FFMG/myoddweb.desktopsearch/README.md

       -- we can launch the desktop search. am_execute( [[%ProgramFiles%\myoddweb\desktopsearch\myoddweb.desktopsearch.exe]], [[--query "]]..query..[[" --config "%appdata%\myoddweb\desktopsearch\desktop.json"]], false);

-- Of cour if you have a different config/locations then you can edit those.
+- Of course if you have a different config/locations then you can edit those.